albrow/blog-old/source/_posts/2013-02-05-hacking-the-english-language-part-two.markdown

 In [part one](/hacking-the-english-language/),
 I discussed some of the shortcomings of the English language and how we might be able to fix them by using a phonetic alphabet.
-There were a few problems with this approach:
+There are a few problems with that approach:

 1. Heterographs are impossible to distinguish in written text.
 2. Frankly, it looks stupid.